 House approves income tax

 On April 15, the Alaska House of Representatives voted 22-17 to impose Alaska's first income tax in 37 years.
-House Bill 115 heads to a reluctant Senate, and its legislative future is uncertain.
+Rep. Paul Seaton, R-Homer, voted yes, while representatives Mike Chenault, R-Nikiski, and Gary Knopp, R-Kenai, voted no.

 Comments